VoxClamantisProject/VoxClamantisProject.github.io/data.md

 ## Data

 Information about the languages and readings in our corpus, including number of utterances and phoneme tokens.
+To view this information in a spreedsheet, click [here](https://docs.google.com/spreadsheets/d/1aBCHAtt0m3Qg27_Cm4vQ5Tg1yheH3rhz43CorV4d6vw/edit?usp=sharing)!

 ### Notes

 * When looking for a specific language, we recommend searching by ISO 639-3 code; language names shown reflect current ISO 639-3 and often but not always are the name preferred by speakers of the language.
-* Vowel and sibilant token numbers reflect the phonemes used for our case studies: all vowels in X-SAMPA listed [here](https://drive.google.com/file/d/1Gw2k_uoBFa3NXUK9vJsWq5RsJHXCRafn/view?usp=sharing) and sibilants include /s/ and /z/
+* Vowel and sibilant token numbers reflect the phonemes used for our case studies: the ~50 vowels listed in X-SAMPA [here](https://drive.google.com/file/d/1Gw2k_uoBFa3NXUK9vJsWq5RsJHXCRafn/view?usp=sharing), sibilants include /s/ and /z/
 * We are currently working to flag which readings are **dramatic** (multi-speaker including background music) in the table below.
-* To view this information in a spreedsheet, click [here](https://docs.google.com/spreadsheets/d/1aBCHAtt0m3Qg27_Cm4vQ5Tg1yheH3rhz43CorV4d6vw/edit?usp=sharing)!

 <br>